Clerbout-Francois/Install_ROS_noetic/README.md

 Now, to test your installation, please proceed to the [ROS Tutorials](http://wiki.ros.org/ROS/Tutorials).

-And you can find the original tutorial for ROS melodic [here](http://wiki.ros.org/melodic/Installation/Ubuntu).
+And you can find the original tutorial for ROS noetic [here](http://wiki.ros.org/noetic/Installation/Ubuntu).